Rational approximation of Euler's constant using multiple orthogonal polynomials: Introduction and overview of the results

-This is rather poor: since $ \lim_{n\to\infty} r_{\text{Apt}}(n) = -1 < 0 $, the approximants are far from proving irrationality of $\gamma$.
+This is rather poor: since $ \lim_{n\to\infty} r_{\text{Apt}}(n) = 0$, the approximants are far from proving irrationality of $\gamma$.
 The second construction is due to Rivoal, see \cite{Riv}.
 He uses certain determinants, in which type II multiple Laguerre polynomials of the first kind appear, to produce linear forms $Q_n^{\text{Riv}} \gamma - P_n^{\text{Riv}} \in\N\gamma + \Z$ for which

 as $n\to\infty$.
-The overall quality is then determined by
+In the sense of Lemma \ref{OQ}, the overall quality is then determined by

-which is a slight improvement over the first construction.
+which is a slight improvement over the first construction as the convergence rate to $0$ is slower.
 In fact, Rivoal's construction is more general as he produces linear forms in $\gamma+\ln x$ for any given $x>0$.
 It was shown in \cite{Pilehrood} that Rivoal's construction actually leads to an approximation with smaller denominators

 where $\text{lcm}(1,\dots,n)$ denotes the least common multiple of $1,2,\dots,n$.
 This was also (partly) conjectured by Rivoal, but a proof was only given later in \cite{Pilehrood} by careful analysis of the determinants after exploiting the underlying type II orthogonality conditions.
 In Section \ref{L_I}, we will explain how Rivoal's construction can be formulated in terms of type~I multiple Laguerre polynomials.
 Doing so leads to a more straightforward proof of the above results without having to consider any determinants.
 This interpretation also opens up the road to further improve Rivoal's result.
 Indeed, it will allow us to construct the approximants described in the theorem below. \medbreak